craigtaub/craigtaub.dev/src/markdown-pages/introducing-under-the-hood-of-series.md

 title: "Introducing my under-the-hood of series"
 ---

 I am producing a blog and video series taking an indepth look at the mechanisms inside of different tools and libraries found in the JavaScript ecosystem.
+My approach is to start with an overview then <b>build mini (~50 lines) working versions</b> of them.

 ## Topics covered so far